Wisconsin's cheese country

 A whisk moved through the tub, an updated version of the Swiss harp.
 As the curds are heated, whey rises to the top; after it is drained, the tiny curds are pressed into forms of different shapes, then put into a cold salt bath.

 In the cold room, Gobeli gave me a taste of onion-garlic Muenster with basil.
-I bought a big brick of it, surprised by the low price of $1.90 a pound.
+I bought a big brick of it, surprised by the low price.

 “That’s why you should buy it direct,’’ she said with a smile.